 Do faculty and staff have the same options when it comes to COVID-19 testing at the school?

 Services of the HWC are only available to students.
-Testing in the STEPS tent is not directly provided by the HWC and so this is available to students as well as faculty and staff.
-Testing at Johnson Hall is not available to faculty and staff.
 For faculty and staff, the University has partnered with Lehigh Valley Health Network (LVHN) for occupational health services and medical consultation.
 There is an LVHN Nurse Care Manager who serves as the point of contact for Lehigh staff and faculty with COVID-related concerns or questions.
 This resource is available to all Lehigh faculty and staff.
 Faculty and staff who received approved medical or religious exemptions from the COVID vaccination requirement are required to complete regular surveillance testing, just as students with such exemptions are required to be tested regularly.
 The LVHN 24/7 Nurse Line is available to Lehigh Students to call with COVID related symptoms or to arrange testing or evaluation at one of the LVHN sites; in addition there is walk-in testing available at the Care on Demand Highland Avenue site (for students, faculty and staff).